hydrogen-music/hydrogen/docs/decisions/0001-introduce-formatVersion-to-xml-files.md

 ### Consequences

-* The initial `formatVersion` introduced in the first beta version Hydrogen v2.0.0 will be set to `1` and in the actual v2.0.0 release to `2`.
+* The initial `formatVersion` introduced in the v2.0.0 release of Hydrogen will be set to `2`.
 Afterwards any change in the file format will cause the number to be incremented for that particular XML file.
 * Integration tests for _all_ XML files must be written which fail as soon as their format changes (in order to make breaking it an explicit and intentional action).